NikolaosKouvatsos/BaPPI/src/README.md

 ## 🔷 Observed likelihood model

-Observed log-rents are modeled using a Student-t likelihood:
+Observed (natural) log-rents are modeled using a Student-t likelihood:

 $$
 y_i